How do you create reality?

 Consciousness: The Potentiality of All Existence: Exploring reality and belief as a subjective experience

 Consciousness is the totality of all that is.
-It is existence at all levels, including all pairs of opposites that we call duality.
-Consciousness is a field of potential — what may or can happen — as well as the entire range of experiences, phenomena, expressions, and thoughts.
-The contents of consciousness is consciousness; it’s the whole enchilada, so to speak.
+It is existence at all levels, including all emotions as well as pairs of opposites that we call duality.
+Consciousness is a field of potentialities pertaining to what may or can happen, as well as the entire range of experiences, phenomena, expressions, and thoughts.
+The contents of consciousness is consciousness; it’s the whole enchilada, uninterrupted.
 And this totality is each one of us.
 It is as much in us as it is us.
-When we say that it is in us, this means the “us” of consciousness, and not the “us” of individual bodies, minds, and brains.

-Everything is consciousness, and because we are all consciousness then we know of all of the dualities of hot and cold, good and bad, caring and uncaring, smart and stupid, loud and quiet, tall and short, wild and controlled, chaotic and ordered, and so on.
-As Freud said, there is a part of the mind that is our face to the world that we want others to see us as.
-We have a real “us,” but we don’t want others to know this is what we are, and this includes all of the bad, negative, and unseemly aspects of consciousness.
-Freud called this moral and ethical face to the world the Superego.
+Everything is consciousness; it’s the singular movement of life, and because we are all consciousness then we know of all of the dualities of hot and cold, good and bad, caring and uncaring, smart and stupid, loud and quiet, tall and short, wild and controlled, chaotic and ordered, and so on.
+It is the brain and mind that makes this possible.

 The writer creates reality

 As consciousness, we all are the creators of our own reality, each and every waking moment, as well as in every moment of a dream or daydream.
-Can you see this?
-Don’t take my word for it; look into this.
-And when you look into it, consider that all of the good, bad, and indifferent are within you — not you as an individual, egoic self, but rather “you” as the totality of consciousness.
+When you look into this to see for yourself you can consider that all of the good, bad, and indifferent are within you.

 Delving deep into consciousness in my new book

 When I wrote Consciousness: The Potentiality of All Existence: Exploring reality and belief as a subjective experience, I knew I was jumping into turbulent waters, because there is such a huge divide between materialist science and spirituality.
 Strangely, as I discovered in the process of writing, both religious people and materialist scientists base their opinions about spirituality on beliefs.
-This is a hard pill to swallow, because both ends of the spectrum swear that they are right and that they have the answers to life’s questions, including what consciousness is.
-But it turns out that a belief is a belief, and this is what shapes most people’s opinions and actions.
+Both ends of the spectrum swear that they are right and that they have the answers to life’s questions, including what consciousness is.
+But it turns out that a belief is a belief, which means that the believer has no idea of what the truth is, yet this is what shapes most people’s opinions and actions.

 Consciousness isn’t a book for everyone, because it’s quite honest in its approach to who we are and why we see the world in our own unique ways.
 Honesty does not sit well with the egoic sense of self.
-This egoic mind, or persona, has been conditioned since birth to believe it is a body and all of the attachments and identities that go along with it.
-In essence, people are not who they take themselves to be — they are amalgams of thoughts that are unreliable, ephemeral, and changeable.
+The self has been conditioned since birth to believe it is a body and all of the attachments and identities that go along with it.
+In essence, people are not who they take themselves to be; they are amalgams of thoughts that are unreliable, ephemeral, and changeable.

 In Consciousness, I discuss all sorts of ideas of what consciousness is, according to the experts who ironically really do not know very much outside of their own guesses and iffy conclusions, whether they are scientists or self-proclaimed New Age experts.
 If you are alive, you are experiencing consciousness.